gabrielborgesdm/llm-metrics-dashboard/README.md

 The database will be populated with:
 - **2 Users**: 1 admin and 1 member (with hashed passwords)
-- **4 Authors**: J.K.
-Rowling, George Orwell, Jane Austen, F. Scott Fitzgerald
+- **4 Authors**: J.R.R.
+Tolkien, George Orwell, Jane Austen, F. Scott Fitzgerald
 - **5 Books**:
-  - Harry Potter and the Philosopher's Stone
+  - The Fellowship of the Ring
   - 1984
   - Pride and Prejudice
   - The Great Gatsby